amieecode/to_do/README.md

-# todo_project
+# todo_apllication
-Here we have a todo list project
+Here we have a simple todo application